GENERICERROR000/I_Can_Docker/README.md

 ### Docker and containers

 * Docker helps you create a reproducible environment.
-    - Your application is run in inside and isolated environment.
+    - Your application is run inside an isolated environment.
-* You are able to specify the specific OS, the exact version of different libraries, different environment variables and their values among other things.
+* You are able to specify the OS, the exact version of different libraries, different environment variables and their values among other things.
     - Containers contain everything you need to run an application, including the source code you wrote.
-* Makes it easy to create multiple micro-services that are written in different programming languages and that are using different versions of the same lib and even the same OS.

 ### Why should you use it?

-* Local environment setup is annoying (`brew install <app>` more like `"brew is upgrading - maybe find something else todo"`)
+* Local environment setup is annoying
+    - (`brew install <app>` more like `"brew is upgrading - maybe find something else todo"`)
 * Environments looks the same
 * Works on my machine
 * Modularization and separation of concerns
+* Makes it easy to create multiple micro-services that are written in different programming languages and that are using different versions of the same lib and even the same OS.

 ## 2. Contain Errs